 Next, you can create an action chain by answering the following question: After filling out the form, what page should they land on next?
 In this text box, you can start typing the slug of the page a volunteer should land on.
 If you have a calendar that features volunteer opportunities, that would be a great next step.

-Once you’ve completed these steps, click the Save Settings button at the bottom of the page.
+Once you’ve completed these steps, click the Save button at the bottom of the page.

 While it can be useful to have a general pool of volunteers, it can be even more useful to have people volunteer for specific activities your organization needs help with.
 This could be anything from hosting a house party to talking to neighbors about the mission of your organization to promoting your organization’s work via social media.
 You may also want to include an open-ended role, so if people have a skill they want to share that isn’t listed, you’ve already created space for them to participate.

-Go to Volunteer Settings > Roles to define specific roles.
+Go to your Volunteer page > Volunteer Settings > Roles to define specific roles.

 In answer to the question “Will you volunteer?” your potential volunteers will see checkboxes for each volunteer role.
 A person can sign up for more than one role using this form.
 It may make sense to begin every role description with “Yes, I will [insert action].”
 So, for example, "Yes, I will host a party."

-Next you define the tag or tags to add to a person’s profile when he signs up for the role.
+Next you define the tag or tags to add to a person’s profile when they sign up for the role.
 A good tag for the above role would be “host party volunteer.”
 A person tag can include multiple words.
 To add more than one tag to a person’s profile, separate them with a comma.

 You will need to define the role and tags to add to the person signing up to save a particular role.
 Once you have defined both, click the Add volunteer role button.